aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/_index.md

 Below are details of some of the image settings that can be applied,

 - [**ImageType**](https://reference.aspose.com/cells/nodejs-cpp/imagetype/): Specifies the image type.
 Please note, all shapes, including charts, render as images in the output HTML.
-- [**getQuality()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getQuality--): Specifies the quality of the image between 0 to 100, when [**ImageType**](https://reference.aspose.com/cells/nodejs-cpp/imagetype/) is specified as Jpeg.
+- [**getQuality()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getQuality--): Specifies the quality of the image between 0 and 100, when [**ImageType**](https://reference.aspose.com/cells/nodejs-cpp/imagetype/) is specified as JPEG.
 - [**getVerticalResolution()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getVerticalResolution--): Gets or sets the vertical resolution of the image in dots per inch.
 - [**getHorizontalResolution()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getHorizontalResolution--): Gets or sets the horizontal resolution of the image in dots per inch.
-- [**TiffCompression**](https://reference.aspose.com/cells/nodejs-cpp/tiffcompression/): Gets or sets the compression type for the images when [**ImageType**](https://reference.aspose.com/cells/nodejs-cpp/imagetype/) is specified as Tiff.
+- [**TiffCompression**](https://reference.aspose.com/cells/nodejs-cpp/tiffcompression/): Gets or sets the compression type for the images when [**ImageType**](https://reference.aspose.com/cells/nodejs-cpp/imagetype/) is specified as TIFF.
-- [**getTransparent()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getTransparent--): Indicates if the background of an image should be transparent when ImageFormat is specified as Png.
+- [**getTransparent()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getTransparent--): Indicates if the background of an image should be transparent when ImageFormat is specified as PNG.

 ## **Convert Excel Workbook to Markdown**
 The Aspose.Cells API provides support for exporting spreadsheets to Markdown format.
 To export the active worksheet to Markdown, pass [**SaveFormat.Markdown**](https://reference.aspose.com/cells/nodejs-cpp/saveformat) as the second parameter of [**Workbook.save(string, SaveOptions)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveoptions-) method.
-You may also use [**MarkdownSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/markdownsaveoptions) class to specify additional settings for exporting worksheet to Markdown.
+You may also use the [**MarkdownSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/markdownsaveoptions) class to specify additional settings for exporting a worksheet to Markdown.

-The following code example demonstrates exporting active worksheet to Markdown by using [**SaveFormat.Markdown**](https://reference.aspose.com/cells/nodejs-cpp/saveformat) enumeration member.
+The following code example demonstrates exporting the active worksheet to Markdown by using [**SaveFormat.Markdown**](https://reference.aspose.com/cells/nodejs-cpp/saveformat) enumeration member.
 Please see the [output Markdown file](md_sample.txt) generated by the code for reference.

 ```javascript
 const path = require("path");